SourinChattaraj/epicgames-clone/README.md

-This is my 1st clone using TailWind css
+This is my 1st clone using TailWind css..
+This clone is also responsive.